crcastle/castle.christmas/README.md

 ## The button

-My 2 year old, Castle, likes pushing buttons—especially ones that turn lights on.
+My 2 year old nephew, Castle, likes pushing buttons—especially ones that turn lights on.
 When a Christmas tree appeared one year, and lights were put up, he was very excited.
-At the same time, I was experimenting with [Puck.js](https://www.puck-js.com), a programmable low power bluetooth button, and had a brainwave—I could combine my nephew's love of buttons and of lights.
+At the same time, I was experimenting with [Puck.js](https://www.puck-js.com), a programmable low-power bluetooth button, and had a brainwave—I could combine my nephew's love of buttons and of lights.
 A true Christmas miracle.

-Armed with a Puck.js button and a bluetooth-powered power outlet, I decided to make the Christmas lights magic.
-I dug into the code, (sparse) documentation, and seemingly oft-ignored specifications, eventually reverse engineering the whole thing.
+Armed with a Puck.js and a bluetooth-powered power outlet, I decided to make the Christmas lights magic.
+I dug into the code, Puck.js documentation, and seemingly oft-ignored specifications, eventually reverse engineering the whole thing.
 The result was this:

 [INSERT GIF OF CASTLE CLICKING BUTTON]